iamkillcode/tms-portal/README.md

 3. Add items to cart
 4. Submit order

+#### ToDo System
+1. Access ToDo Dashboard from main navigation
+2. Create ToDo lists to organize tasks by project or category
+3. Add tasks with details:
+   - Title and description
+   - Priority (Low/Medium/High/Critical)
+   - Status (Not Started/In Progress/Completed/Deferred)
+   - Due date and time
+   - Progress percentage
+4. Add comments and file attachments to tasks
+5. Organize tasks with tags
+6. View calendar to see due dates
+7. Export ToDo data for reporting

 #### Reports and Analytics
 1. Access Reports section
 2. Select report type